kshivang/usefulScripts/README.md

 ### How do I run these script?
 `chmod a+x (yourscriptname)` and then `./(yourscriptname)`

-For nicer way to run script see buttom
+For nicer way to run script see bottom

 ## bash2048.sh